Ben-Brady/advanced-scripting-language/README.md

 # Simple Scripting Language (SSL)

-One of the project that I hope to undertake soon is writing a simple programing language.
+One of the project I.ve wanted to undertake for a while now is writing a simple programing language.

-## Scope
+## Requirements

 - Variables/Literals `let a = 1`
 - Integers, Booloean, Strings